 - create an environment that encourages social investment opportunities

-During 2013 we will continue to remove rules and regulations that stop social investment through the Red Tape Challenge and increase the number of social investment opportunities for social entrepreneurs through the:
+We will continue to remove rules and regulations that stop social investment through the Red Tape Challenge and increase the number of social investment opportunities for social entrepreneurs through:

 Growing the social investment market helps move forward public service reforms, and is an important part of the vision for a big society: moving power from government and into the hands of people and the community.